jgarzik/posixutils/README.md

 The posixutils package is a collection of the utilities specified in the Single Unix Specification v3 (SuSv3).

+## Mission

+This project asks the question:

+**What happens when the familiar shell utilities -- cp, rm, mv, etc. -- are written in modern C++, with full access to the C++11 compiler and library?**

 ## Resources

 posixutils home page (untouched for years):